burcakotlu/GLANET/docs/source/tutorial.rst

 2)	You have to provide the User Defined Library Input File.
 	In this input file, you list the file/s that you want to add into library.
-	With an header line at the top, in each row of this file, there are 4 tab separated columns.
+	With an header line at the top, in each row of this input file, there are 4 columns separated by tab.

 	* *Header Line describes the 4 columns in this input file.*